Descent

 As in previous projects, Pizzani eschews a literal approach, focusing instead in the careful manipulation of techniques and materials to produce works whose meaning remains suggestive and open-ended.
 Cuaimas (2016) is a new series of ceramic sculptures named after the largest poisonous snake in South America.
 In Venezuela, cuaima is also a pejorative slang commonly used to describe dominant, malicious or untrustworthy women: an important detail that adds yet another layer of associations to these works.
 The series maintains the characteristically organic aspect of earlier ceramics, but this time also displaying a textured surface achieved through the use of different types of fabric in the modelling stage that evokes the scaled skins of serpents.
 The tactile quality of these surfaces is further enhanced by the exclusive use of black enamelling in the pieces, which highlights the detailed designs at the same time as giving them a slimy look.

 The final work in the exhibition is Cesta Básica (2016), a wall piece formed by a group of photograms made from different types of basic groceries listed by the Venezuelan government as the most essential items for a family’s monthly survival.
 Paradoxically, the country’s current supply crisis means that the value of one full cesta básica is now equivalent to 18 minimum wages, resulting in widespread hunger and child malnutrition.
 In Pizzani’s photographs, these foods have a certain spectral presence, appearing almost as impalpable objects of adoration and desire that constantly evade our grasp.
-Often bearing no identifiable resemblance to the original object, each composition in the piece is carefully constructed with the intention of rendering these images almost abstract, and they achieve a surrealistic quality that is reinforced by the choice of a technique traditionally associated with this artistic movement.
+Often bearing no identifiable resemblance to the original object, each composition in the piece is carefully constructed with the intention of

 In Descent, Lucía Pizzani parallels an intensive research into materials and their formal possibilities with the expansion of her political field of inquiry to produce a fragmented and multi-layered narrative around Venezuela’s decline from petro-power to humanitarian abyss.
 In spite of her country’s bleak prospects for the near future, Pizzani leaves us with a telling image at the end of the video Ciclo: the ouroboros - or the ‘tail devourer’ in Greek - which symbolises the cyclical nature of the universe, reminding us once more that everything is in a constant state of flux and transformation.